utsmannn/compose-remote-layout/docs/02-setup/03-integrated-remote-sources.md

 Now that you understand how to integrate remote layouts, you can:

-1. Explore the [JSON structure](../04-layout-json-structure) in detail to create effective layouts
-2. Learn about [binding values](../05-bind-values) to add dynamic content
+1. Learn about [binding values](../05-bind-values) to add dynamic content
-3. Implement [action handling](../06-bind-actions) for user interactions
+2. Implement [action handling](../06-bind-actions) for user interactions
-4. Check out the sample apps in the repository for complete implementations
+3. Check out the sample apps in the repository for complete implementations